-- continuing to improve how we engage and involve our residents and communities so that they are able to provide their ideas and views about the issues and services that affect them now and will do in the future, including increasing the use and availability of easy to read materials. - involving residents in developing a new Corporate Plan to improve the well-being of the people and communities of Rhondda Cynon Taf.
-The new Corporate Plan will be in place for 2020 2024.
-Once complete, it will set out our longer term priorities and will show shorter term actions and measures that we can use to show our progress and whether or not we are heading in the right direction. - continuing to engage and involve residents and communities in matters that affect them so that their voices are heard in Council decisions, e.g. Developing Community Hubs and schemes that will provide Extra Care for our older residents. - increasing the involvement of children and young people in the care of the Council to make sure that they can help to shape the services that affect them. - strengthening how we analyse the ways that residents get involved with us so that we can clearly see what works best for different social groups within communities. - continuing to work as part of the Cwm Taf Public Services Board to support the objectives of the Cwm Taf Well-being Plan, the Safeguarding Board and other partnerships.
+- continuing to engage and involve residents and communities in matters that affect them so that their voices are heard in Council decisions, e.g. Developing Community Hubs and schemes that will provide Extra Care for our older residents. - increasing the involvement of children and young people in the care of the Council to make sure that that they can help to shape the services that affect them. - strengthening how we analyse the ways that residents get involved with us so that we can clearly see what works best for different social groups within communities. - continue to work as part of the Cwm Taf Public Services Board to support the objectives of the Cwm Taf Well-being Plan, the Safeguarding Board and other partnerships.